Updated: Jun 19

 In practice, the amounts of Epsom that you're likely to add to your Forge aren't anywhere near enough to have a measurable effect.

-Filtered and Stainless Forges are equipped with ozone disinfection systems to reduce the frequency of water changes and keep your water free of pathogenic microorganisms that might cause or spread disease.
+Morozko ice baths are equipped with ozone disinfection systems to reduce the frequency of water changes and keep your water free of pathogenic microorganisms that might cause or spread disease.

-Nonetheless, chloride ions accelerate the decomposition of ozone into oxygen, thereby deactivating the disinfection power of ozone.
+However, chloride ions accelerate the decomposition of ozone into oxygen, thereby deactivating the disinfection power of ozone.
 It is this reaction between chlorine and ozone that caused destruction of the stratospheric ozone layer above Antarctica, the emergence of the ozone hole, and the subsequent prohibition on manufacture of chlorinated hydrocarbons.

 For salt water cold plunging, use only Epsom salt.